bruffridge/nasawds-site/_components/typography/typography.md

 layout: styleguide
 title: Typography
 category: UI components
 lead: "NASA websites have common typographic needs: clear and consistent headings, highly legible body paragraphs, clear labels, and easy-to-use input fields.
-We recommend a font system that uses two open-source font families: Source Sans Pro and Merriweather, both of which are designed for legibility and can beautifully adapt to a variety of visual styles."
+We recommend a font system that uses two open-source font families: Source Sans Pro and Merriweather, both of which are designed for legibility and can beautifully adapt to a variety of visual styles.
+For headings and logos, we recommend Helvetica."
 subnav:
 - text: Typefaces
   href: '#typefaces'